- This event has passed.

 Portrait of a Woman in Silk: Spitalfields Designer Anna Maria Garthwaite

 Enigmatic Anna Maria Garthwaite (1688-1763) was one of early modern Britain’s few women silk designers.
 She also was one of its most prolific.
 A clergyman’s daughter with family connections to the Royal Society of London and Chelsea Physic Garden and a large number of Huguenot clients and friends, she had intimate ties to global natural history networks that found aesthetic expression in her design work.
 Her popular designs both mirrored the larger cultural fascination with things botanical and helped foster a craze for wearing botanical fashion in silk not only in London, but around the British Empire.
-This talk explores the life, labors, and designs of one of Spitalfields’ most fascinating eighteenth-century women.
+This talk explores the life, labours, and designs of one of Spitalfields’ most fascinating eighteenth-century women.

 Zara Anishanslin describes herself as a historian ‘with a thing for things’, exploring history through material culture.
 She is Associate Professor of History and Art History at the University of Delaware and author of the book Portrait of a Woman in Silk: Hidden Histories of the British Atlantic World (2016).